dasch-swiss/dsp-metadata-gui/README.md

 ## Usage

-The Application is divided into two widows:
+The Application is divided into two windows:

 1. The main window lets you organize a list of projects, for which you can collect metadata.
 Several actions can be performed with projects, e.g. editing or exporting the project.